 One of my favorites was Kateri Tekakwitha: Lily of the Mohawks.
 Around the same time, my grandparents gave me an Indian doll with tiny beaded necklace, and I named the doll “Kateri” — which was, after all, a derivative of my own name, so I felt a special kinship toward her.

 Reading about Kateri’s life, I learned bravery and fidelity.
 She had been raised by her uncle after her parents and brother died of smallpox, and she converted to Christianity despite the disapproval of her family.
 She was chastised by her kinfolk for her religious zeal, and she added mortifications of her own to increase her sanctity.
 Kateri often slept upon thorns or walked on hot coals, and she offered her pains in union with the suffering of the crucified Christ.

 When her Mohawk kin threatened her life, Kateri fled to an established community of Native American Christians in Quebec.
 There she lived a life of prayer, penance, and care of the sick and aged.
 She took a vow of chastity, and she died at the young age of 24.
 Her last words were “Jesus, I love you.”

 Father Pierre Cholenec, a French Jesuit missionary who witnessed Kateri's death, wrote about what he saw there.
-At the time of her death, he said, Kateri's face – which had been disfigured and swarthy due to smallpox – suddenly changed about fifteen minutes after her death,
+At the time of her death, he said, Kateri's face — which had been disfigured and swarthy due to smallpox — suddenly changed about 15 minutes after her death:

-Kateri Tekakwitha was beatified on June 22, 1980 by Pope John Paul II, and canonized on October 12, 2012 by Pope Benedict XVI.
+Kateri Tekakwitha was beatified June 22, 1980, by Pope John Paul II, and canonized Oct.
+12, 2012, by Pope Benedict XVI.
 She is the patron of Native Americans and people in exile, as well as patron of ecology and the environment.
 Her feast day is July 14.

 This article originally appeared July 14, 2017, at the Register.